For both my pregnancies, I began drinking a red raspberry leaf tea infusion as I entered my second trimester.

 Allow to sit on counter until the tea turns a very dark brown color, letting sit overnight is ideal for the nutrients to be fully absorbed into the water.

-Once cooled, strain through a cheese cloth.
+Once cooled, strain through a cheese cloth then store in the fridge.